Minimum Tank Size: 10 Gallons (45 Liters)

 Something unique to dwarf crayfish is that they can usually be kept without incident in community fish tanks.
 They are a relatively non-aggressive species of crayfish, though it should be said that there are exceptions to every rule (they may also prey on small fish like neon tetras).
 Because of their small size, they should never be kept with large fish, or other large crayfish.
 If they are kept with either large fish or crayfish, they will quickly become prey.

 Mexican dwarf crayfish are omnivores, and they will eat just about anything that they can get their claws on.
 In the home aquarium, they should be fed a regular diet of a high quality sinking pellet, along with regular feedings of live or frozen foods and vegetables.
+I recommend feeding them Hikari Algae Wafers, which are perfect for crayfish.

 When choosing their live food, make sure that you only select bottom dwelling live food.
 This can include blackworms, brine shrimp, gammarus, earthworms and snails.
 Live foods that are top or mid dwelling like mosquito larvae and daphnia will go uneaten.